SteeringSafety: Benchmarking Representation Steering in LLMs Across Safety Perspectives: Dataset

-\paragraph{Epistemic Integrity.} These tasks assess internal factual consistency and resistance to subtle epistemic failures. \textbf{Factual Misconceptions} are tested using 791 binary-choice TruthfulQA~\citep{lin2022truthfulqameasuringmodelsmimic} prompts, where models choose between true and plausible but false statements.
-Following~\citet{bang2025hallulens}, we treat this as a factuality task. \textbf{Sneaking} uses 110 adversarial DarkBench \citep{kran2025darkbenchbenchmarkingdarkpatterns} prompts to test if the model reframes opinions while subtly shifting the original stance.
-GPT-4o judges Sneaking, while misconceptions are judged via exact match.
-For sneaking specifically, we report the percentage of prompts \textit{not} exhibiting sneaking behavior such that a higher score is better.
+\textbf{Sneaking} uses adversarial DarkBench \citep{kran2025darkbenchbenchmarkingdarkpatterns} prompts to test if the model subtly shifts the original stance when reframing opinions.
+Following~\citet{kran2025darkbenchbenchmarkingdarkpatterns}, GPT-4o judges Sneaking, while misconceptions are judged via substring matching.
+For sneaking we again report the percentage of prompts \textit{not} exhibiting sneaking behavior.

-\paragraph{Normative Judgment.} This category assesses how models navigate ethically and ideologically sensitive scenarios, focusing on moral reasoning and political stance-taking.
-We test \textbf{Commonsense Morality} using 750 ethical dilemmas from DecodingTrust~\citep{wang2024decodingtrustcomprehensiveassessmenttrustworthiness}, scored by whether the model chooses the correct and moral answer. \textbf{Political Views} uses 750 prompts from TwinViews-13k~\citep{Fulay_2024}, which ask the model to agree with either left or right-leaning opinions.
-We report the percentage of responses choosing the left-leaning option since prior work finds that models often skew to the left~\citep{Fulay_2024, potter-etal-2024-hidden}.
-Unlike other datasets where higher is better, this convention was chosen arbitrarily and is not meant to endorse any particular political ideology.
+\textbf{Normative Judgment.} This category assesses how models navigate ethically and ideologically sensitive scenarios.
+We test \textbf{Commonsense Morality} using ethical dilemmas from DecodingTrust~\citep{wang2024decodingtrustcomprehensiveassessmenttrustworthiness}, scored by whether the model chooses the correct and moral answer. \textbf{Political Views} uses prompts from TwinViews-13k~\citep{Fulay_2024}, which ask the model to agree with either left or right-leaning opinions.
+We report the percentage of responses choosing the left-leaning option since models are shown to often skew left~\citep{Fulay_2024, potter-etal-2024-hidden}.
+Unlike other datasets where higher is better, this convention was chosen arbitrarily.